 In 2012, demolition revenues accounted for 15% of total revenues, above the prior three year average of 12%.
 The demolition segment's principal services consist of commercial and industrial demolition services such as interior and exterior demolition for site preparation as well as environmental remediation.
 Historically, the majority of the demolition segment's work was performed in the New England area.
 Through increased collaboration with Great Lakes' other lines of business, the demolition segment recently expanded into the New York area and marine demolition markets, specifically, bridge demolition across the eastern part of the U.S. Through an acquisition at the end of 2012, the demolition segment's scope of work has been expanded into the Midwest U.S. market.
 The Company also owns 50% of Amboy Aggregates ("Amboy") and 50% of TerraSea Environmental Solutions ("TerraSea") as joint ventures.
-Amboy's primary business is dredging sand from the entrance channel to the New York and Nova Scotia and distributes it throughout the New York area.
+Amboy's primary business is dredging sand from the entrance channel to the New York harbor in order to provide sand and aggregate for use in road and building construction and for clean land fill.
+Amboy also imports stone from upstate New York and Nova Scotia and distributes it throughout the New York area.
 TerraSea is engaged in the environmental services business through its ability to remediate contaminated soil and dredged sediment treatment.